quatico-solutions/websmith/docs/write-your-own-addon.md

 # Write your own addon

 Inside your addons directory, create a directory that contains a file `addon.ts`.
-This file is called the addon activator and it requires a function `activate(ctx: CompilationContext)`.
+This file is called the addon activator and it requires a function `activate(ctx: AddonContext)`.
 The activator is called before the compilation process to register the addon in the appropriate step during the compilation process.

 You can register several kinds of addons: `Generator`, `Processor`, `Transformer` and `TargetPostTransformer`